 - Employers may not interfere with employee rights to use lawful products while off duty.
 See Off Duty Conduct.

 - Computerized employer data that includes employee personal information such as social security numbers, etc. must notify employees of any system breach resulting in compromise of employee data.
-See Computer Security Breach.
+See Security Breaches.